MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/publish-groups.md

 1. After selecting either the "Live site" context or a different publish group context, select **Pages** from the left navigation pane.
 1. Select the page you want to add to a publish group.
-1. In the command bar, click **Copy to Publish group**.
+1. In the command bar, select **Copy to Publish group**.
-1. In the **Select a Publish Group** dialog box, select the publish group you wish to add the page to, and then click **Ok**.
+1. In the **Select a Publish Group** dialog box, select the publish group you wish to add the page to, and then click **OK**.

 The same steps above can be used to create or add existing customized product pages, URLs, templates, layouts, fragments, and media library assets to a publish group.

 ## Validate a publish group

-To ensure that all content dependencies and validations are ok to publish, you can run pre-publish validation to identify any issues that need to be addressed before you can schedule a publish.
-To validate your publish group, follow these steps.
+To ensure that all publish group content dependencies and validations are cleared to publish, you can run pre-publish validation to identify any issues that need to be addressed before you schedule a publish.

+To validate your publish group before scheduling, follow these steps.

-1. Select **Publish groups** from the left navigation panel.
+1. In the left navigation pane, select **Publish Groups**.
 1. Select the publish group you want   to validate.
-1. Click **Validate** in the top command bar.
+1. Select **Validate** in the top command bar.

-A validation check will then be run on all content in the publish group, and any issues that would prevent a successful publish will be displayed a notification box that appears on the top right.
+A validation check will then be run on all content in the publish group, and any issues that would prevent a successful publish will be displayed in a notification box that appears on the top right.

 >[!NOTE]
 >Validation will always run automatically when scheduling a publish group.
 The command bar **Validate** functionality is helpful to identify issues to be fixed before attempting to schedule a publish group to go live.

 ## Schedule a publish group to go live

-To schedule a publish group to go live on your site, follow these steps:
+To schedule a publish group to go live on your site, follow these steps.

-1. Select **Publish groups** from the left navigation panel.
+1. In the left navigation pane, select **Publish Groups**.
-1. Select the publish group you want to schedule.
+1. Under **Publish Groups**, select the publish group you want to schedule.
-1. In the command bar, click **Publish schedule**.
+1. In the command bar, select **Edit Schedule**.
+The **Edit Schedule** dialog box appears.
 1. Select the date and time for your publish group to go live, and then click **OK**.

->[!NOTE]
->To un-schedule a publish group, follow the same steps above and click the "Un-schedule publish group" option in the scheduling modal window.
+To unschedule a publish group, follow the same steps above and click **Unschedule publish group** in the **Edit Schedule** dialog box.

 >[!NOTE]
 >Very large publish groups may take up to a minute or two to complete when their scheduled time arrives.
 Be aware that a publish action is not instant, and smaller publish groups will publish faster.